github/training-kit/paths/graphql/06-mutation.md

         > Look around using the built in documentation.
 By hovering, erasing, retyping, or changing fields, what can you learn about this mutation?

-   1. Go to the [issue](https://github.com/githubschool/graph-ql/issues/1) and find your posted comment.
+   1. Go to your issue and find your posted comment.
    1. For a challenge, use GraphQL to add an emoji reaction to your comment!
    1. Check out the "Tell Me Why" below to get a head start in managing your notifications from this issue.